-Prior to October 15, the Town Administrator submits to the Board of Trustees a proposed operating budget for the fiscal year commencing the following January 1.
+On or prior to October 15, the Town Manager submits to the Board of Trustees a proposed operating budget for the fiscal year commencing the following January 1.
 The operating budget includes proposed expenditures and the means of financing them.